 2. Wong Tai Sin Temple

 Wong Tai Sin temple Hong Kong is famous for making people’s dreams come true.
 As per the legend, Wong Tai Sin was a Taoist monk who turned out to be a God.
 After him, the place got converted into a pilgrimage and people from all over the world started visiting it.
 There is a belief that no matter what you want, if you make your wish here with a pure intent, then Wong Tai will grant you your wish.
 The temple is also based on three different religions, i.e., Buddhism, Confucianism, and Taoism.
-When it comes to architecture, the temple follows the traditional Feng Shui style with metal, fire, earth, wood, and water elements incorporated in the complex.
+When it comes to architecture, the temple follows the traditional Feng Shui style.
+In Wong Tai Sin, fortune telling is very popular that you can try.

 Location: 2 Chuk Yuen Villages, Chuk Un